THE WAY OUT

 Many local and national organizations are doing their best to respond to the overall problem of homelessness by providing affordable or subsidized housing, but this strategy is, at best, a short term and partial solution.

-THOR believes the way—or more permanent solution—out of the homeless crisis and into long-term, sustainable success rests in a strategy that incorporates a financial solution helpful in reducing the housing cost burden.
-Life presents a brand new set of opportunities when the housing cost burden drops from an average of 40 to 50 percent down to 12 (i.e. leaves more discretionary income available for other living needs such as food, savings, education, child support, etc.).
+THOR believes the way out of the homeless crisis and into long-term, more permanent and sustainable solutions rests in a strategy that incorporates a reduction in the housing cost burden.
+Life presents a brand new set of opportunities when the housing cost burden drops from an average of 40 to 50 percent down to 12 to 20 percent (i.e. leaves more discretionary income available for other living needs such as food, savings, education, child support, etc.).
 But to effect a change of this magnitude, the profit-margin element must be minimized, or become the lesser ambition.
 As a non-profit, THOR’s focus is on replication and sustainability.